Quantum Nonlocality under Latency Constraints: Latency-Constrained (LC) Games

 and similarly,

 Therefore, this quantum strategy can achieve a winning probability of $\cos^2 \frac{\pi}{8}$ as claimed.

-We summarize our results for the distributed CHSH game with in~\Cref{tab:dist_CHSH}.
+We summarize our results for the distributed CHSH game in~\Cref{tab:dist_CHSH}.

-We state again the miraculous conclusion: while a quantum violation is impossible under very low latency constraints where no parties can communicate, by slightly relaxing the latency constraint so that only $v_1,v_2$ can communicate with each other, a quantum violation becomes possible.
+We state again the miraculous conclusion: while a quantum violation is impossible under very tight latency constraints where no parties can communicate, by slightly relaxing the latency constraint so that only $v_1,v_2$ can communicate with each other, a quantum violation becomes possible!

 Additionally, the three-party distributed CHSH game can be naturally generalized to an $(n+m)$-party distributed CHSH game in the following way.
-Each party receives input $s_i \in \{0,1\}$, which is chosen uniformly at random, and produce outputs $a_i \in \{0,1\}$.
+Each party receives input $s_i \in \{0,1\}$, which is chosen uniformly at random, and produces output $a_i \in \{0,1\}$.
 The probabilistic predicate is given by

-That is, there are two groups of parties, and each group collectively acts as a single party in the original CHSH game.
+That is, there are two groups of parties $V_1=\{v_1,v_2,\cdots,v_n\}$ and $V_2=\{v_{n+1},v_{n+2},\cdots,v_{n+m}\}$.
+Each group collectively acts as a single party in the original CHSH game.
 The two inputs for this CHSH game correspond to the parity of the inputs from the parties within each group.
+Here the connectivity graph is $G=K_1 \cup K_2$, with $K_1,K_2$ being complete bidirected graphs on $V_1,V_2$, respectively.

 For such an $(n+m)$-party distributed CHSH game, we can consider a strategy where the parties share the $(n+m)$-qubit entangled state